SFML/imgui-sfml/README.md

 - Copy the contents of `imconfig-SFML.h` to your `imconfig.h` file. (to be able to cast `ImVec2` to `sf::Vector2f` and vice versa)
 - Add a folder which contains `imgui-SFML.h` to your include directories
 - Add `imgui-SFML.cpp` to your build/project
+- Link OpenGL if you get linking errors

 In your code: